Skip to content

 co co simple website example

-Co & Co welcomes you to their world with a full-screen video background, text and a vertical right sidebar contact information.
+Co & Co welcomes you to their world with a full-screen video background, text, and contact information in a vertical right sidebar.

-We also like that choice of background color for sections, changing between black and white.
-The font choice and the use of white space make the page a lot more readable.
+We also like the choice of background color for sections, which changes between black and white.
+The font choice and white space make the page much more readable.

 Plus, using the testimonial slider with client avatars, names and positions is very impactful.